mesosphere/dcos-docs-site/pages/1.13/deploying-jobs/quickstart/index.md

 If a schedule is used to start a job, however, the job's concurrency policy determines whether a new job run instance is triggered.
 Being able to control whether jobs run concurrently is one of the main differences between triggering a job to run manually or using a schedule.

 ## Remove a job from the command-line
+You can remove a job using the command-line program dcos job remove <job-id> as long as the job does not have any active job instances running.
+If a job has any currently active running instances, you must stop all of the currently-active jobs.
+After you stop all running job instances, you can remove the job using the `dcos job remove <job-id>` command.

+To remove a job:
-1. Enter the following command on the DC/OS CLI:
+1. Check the status of active jobs by running a command similar to the following:

+    ```bash
+    dcos job list
     ```

+1. Stop all running job instances for the job you want to delete and remove the job by running the following command:

+    ```bash
-    dcos job remove <job-id>
+    dcos job remove <job-id> --stop-current-job-runs
     ```

-1. Go to the **Jobs** tab of the DC/OS web interface to verify that you have removed your job, or verify from the CLI:
+1. Verify that you have removed the specified job by running the following command:

     ```
     dcos job list
     ```

-## Modify a job
+## Modify a job from the command line
 To modify your job, update your JSON job file, then run

 ```